rhdunn/cainteoir-engine/docs/transcriptions-en.md

 1. The NURSE lexical set described by John Wells has been split into three lexical sets to support Scottish and Irish English.

+2. The NURSE vowel is given a different transcription from the FUR vowel to differentiate transcriptions that make the FIR-FUR-FERN distinction and those that don't.

 #### HORSE-HOARSE merger